Tuesday, December 2, 2014

 18TH CENTURY ILLUSTRATION OF ALGONQUIAN PEOPLE

-Short Answer, as of 2016: No, this family link does not have Indian roots, after running DNA tests.
+Short Answer: No, not at all.
+This family link does not have Indian roots, after running DNA tests.
 My family story of being linked to Indians is nothing more than fiction, and a very common story among most White American families.

 Long Answer below, with all research...